Shorinji Tekken RyuTM

 Nippon Kobudo Kamishin Ryu

 While living and training in Japan, Church sensei became close friends with Shogo Kuniba, Soke (by succession), of Motobu-ha Shito Ryu Karate-do.
 Kuniba sponsored Church before the Zen Nippon Kodudo Renmei and Zen Nippon Karate-do Renmei of Kyoto and Osaka after reviewing the Shorinji Tekken Ryu Soden that Church received.
-It was decided at that time that the art of Shorinji Tekken RyuTM should be renamed as Nippon Kobudo Kamishin Ryu.
+It was decided at that time that the art of Shorinji Tekken RyuTM should be restructured and renamed as Nippon Kobudo Kamishin Ryu.
 Therefore, the newly founded name of this art was officially released in Japan in 1968.

 A special scroll was prepared by Kuniba and presented to Church, in Japan, in 1968.